Thierry Mugler: Career

 During the 1980s and 1990s Mugler became an internationally recognized designer, often grouped with his friends Claude Montana and Azzedine Alaïa but known especially for his shapely suits, and his collections garnered much commercial success.
-Except for a couple of sedate salon presentations in 1986 and 1987 (when he also reduced his shoulder padding), his fashion shows were extravagant affairs held in arena-like environments and the collections associated with them had themes, sci-fi themes in the late seventies, celestial themes later, a 60s theme one season, an Africa theme another, a vampire-devil theme the next, and an aquatic theme the next, with ongoing creative motifs that would span multiple collections, like his late-eighties inclusion of garments and accessories modeled after the tailfins and chrome trim of 1950s U.S. automobiles, most recognizably 1959 Cadillacs.
+Except for a couple of sedate salon presentations in 1986 and 1987 (when he also reduced his shoulder padding), his fashion shows were extravagant affairs held in arena-like environments and the collections associated with them had themes, sci-fi and cavewoman themes in the late seventies, celestial themes later, a 60s theme one season, an Africa theme another, a vampire-devil theme the next, and an aquatic theme the next, with ongoing creative motifs that would span multiple collections, like his late-eighties inclusion of garments and accessories modeled after the tailfins and chrome trim of 1950s U.S. automobiles, most recognizably 1959 Cadillacs.

-At the request of the Chambre Syndicale de la Haute Couture, he completed his first haute couture collection in 1992.

-He designed the dresses of Viktor Lazlo for hosting Eurovision 1987.
+Mugler designed the dresses of Viktor Lazlo for hosting Eurovision Song Contest 1987.
 He created the black dress worn by Demi Moore in the 1993 movie Indecent Proposal.

 Mugler published his first photography book in 1988, Thierry Mugler: Photographer.
 This was followed by a monograph in 1999, titled Fashion Fetish Fantasy, which assembles photos of his creations.

 Mugler also directed short films, advertising films and video clips.
 He regularly designed costumes for musical comedies, concerts, operas and the theatre (including Macbeth for the Comédie Française).
 He worked with Robert Altman and George Michael (he directed the video for Michael's "Too Funky" in 1992).
 He also directed the first advertising film for one of his fragrances, Alien.

-Clarins has held the rights to his name Thierry Mugler since 1997.
+In 1990, Clarins acquired a 34 percent share in Thierry Mugler Couture when it signed a deal to produce the brand's fragrances.
+At the request of the Chambre Syndicale de la Haute Couture, he completed his first haute couture collection in 1992.
+By 1997, Clarins increased this share to 83.5 percent, acquiring its stake by purchasing stock from Mugler, the Marceau Group and Didier Grumbach.
+Since then, Clarins has held the rights to the Thierry Mugler name.